The integral Hasse principle for stacky curves associated to a family of generalized Fermat equations: Introduction

 where $S_{B', C'} \subseteq \Y_{B', C'}(\Z)$ is a subgroupoid (depending on $B,C$) described explicitly in terms of divisibility conditions in Section~\ref{sec:cascade}. \end{thmb}

 The subgroupoids $S_{B', C'}$ are in fact contained in the points described in Theorem~\ref{thm:TFAE-intro}\ref{part:intro-i}, with additional divisibility conditions needed on the $y$- and $z$-coordinates.
-Of the two, the conditions on $y$ are more difficult to remove; see Proposition~\ref{prop:cascade-with-gcds}.

-All together, Proposition~\ref{prop:localTest} and Theorems~\ref{thm:TFAE-intro} and~\ref{thm:MainCascadeTheorem} characterize the Hasse principle for $\Y_{B,C}$ for \((B,C)\) not in \(\mathbb{E}\).
-Further, the description of \(\mathbb{E}\) implies that these theorems give a complete characterization of when \(\Y_{B,C}(\Z[1/2n])\) is non-empty, for \emph{all} pairs of non-zero integers \((B,C)\).
+Of the two, the conditions on $y$ are more difficult to remove (see Proposition~\ref{prop:cascade-with-gcds}).
+All together, Proposition~\ref{prop:localTest} and Theorems~\ref{thm:TFAE-intro} and~\ref{thm:MainCascadeTheorem} characterize the Hasse principle for $\Y_{B,C}$ for all pairs of non-zero integers \((B,C)\).